Nazrawi15/Chainsente/README.md

 **On-chain lending, off-chain access.**
 ChainSente is a Cardano-powered DeFi platform that enables users in Uganda to borrow stablecoins with mobile money and build credit on-chain — no bank account required.

 > “Lend ADA, borrow USDC, repay with MTN.
-ChainSente brings DeFi to where it matters.”
+Chainsente brings DeFi to where it matters.”

 ---